About the Carroll Symphony Orchestra

 3. To promote the creation and performance of new music

 In fulfillment of this mission, the Carroll Symphony Orchestra performs concerts and operates educational outreach programs throughout the year.

-The Carroll Symphony Orchestra sponsors four performing ensembles: the Carroll Symphony Orchestra, the Carrollton Jazz Orchestra, the Carroll Community Wind Ensemble, and the chamber ensemble, Atlanta by Six.
+The Carroll Symphony Orchestra Foundation sponsors five performing ensembles: the Carroll Symphony Orchestra, the Carrollton Jazz Orchestra, the Carrollton Wind Ensemble, the Carroll Symphony Youth Orchestra, and the chamber ensemble, Atlanta by Six.
 The CSO also fulfills its mission through the CSO Music Academy, music education outreach programs in 52 schools, and the state-wide CSO Young Composer Competition.